 Citi is an advertising partner.

-Balance transfers can be a lifesaver if you hope to pay down debt without having to deal with the high interest rates credit cards normally charge.
+Balance transfers can be a lifesaver if you’re looking to pay down debt and avoid the high interest rates credit cards normally charge.
 However, credit card balance transfers are far from foolproof, and they can cause just as many problems as they solve.

 Before you sign up for a balance transfer credit card and take steps to consolidate debt, it helps to know how balance transfers really work, as well as their main advantages and disadvantages.